aishwarykumar108/Pthon-Oops/README.md

 # Pthon-Oops
-Just to understand to concept of Python Oops Concept in Go
+Just to understand to concept of Python Oops